ManuGithubSteam/Surface3ProArch/README.md

 Adding the "experimental" line will let things like Bose products work with bluetooth, also it will rediscover the pen after a reboot, so you dont have to pait it again.

 __NOTE:__ Powertop will play with BT LE mode and the Pen will not be discoverable anymore.
-So make sure you exclude BT Stuff from Powertop
+So if you want to use it you have to rediscover the pen on every reboot.

 ### Palmreject